-I have a trunk out in the garage that is full to the top with journals, most of them tattered and spiral-bound.
+I have a trunk in the basement that is full to the top with journals, most of them tattered and spiral-bound.
 My first journal was actually a diary, complete with little gold key.
 It had a puffy turquoise and pink cover, and I bought it at Bel Air Mall in Mobile.
 I have a vivid memory of sitting on a bench outside the pet store (malls used to have pet stores?!) and writing on that first crisp, pink page.

 Somehow, the turquoise and pink journal grew to that trunk with 20+ journals stuffed inside.
 My journaling matured from puppies and birthday parties, to friends and boys, to college, new jobs, the joys of marriage, and the struggle of infertility.
 Through writing, I found a way to process thoughts and ideas, worries and problems.
 I don’t journal anymore about my day, but I do often write out prayers (when I have time to sit and actually have focused prayer time.)
 So I still process thoughts and worries through writing, it’s just directed at God instead of a diary…or it’s making up fictional worlds and allowing my characters to go through difficult situations and come out the other side smarter and stronger.

 In the same way writing has already been with me, so has reading.
 If you talk to my dad, he’ll have you believe I was reading the newspaper when I was four years old.
 I have my doubts about that, but suffice it to say I’ve been a voracious reader since I was old enough to understand the mechanics of words strung together in sentences.
 From Scholastic Book Fairs in elementary school…to Ramona, Henry Huggins, and Runaway Ralph…to the entire Babysitters Club series, I was a reading kid.
 And reading kids tend to turn into reading adults.